 Hello and welcome to Boston!
-Despite what you may have heard from movies starring Matt Damon, Boston isn’t all cold weather, tough guys, and people pronouncing words weirdly.
+The city is not the type of place shown in the movies.
+Boston isn’t all cold weather, tough guys, and people pronouncing words weirdly.

 Boston is one of the most interesting cities in the USA.
 It’s stuffed full of fascinating history, cutting edge science, and wonderful architecture.
 One of the capitals of innovation in the country, the Boston area is home to almost 60 universities and colleges, and takes great pride in being the de facto intellectual capital.
 And like the rest of the world, we are sports nuts – Boston’s teams can lay claim to the most professional titles in the country!